varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   Invalidates all objects in cache that match the expression with the ban mechanism.

-call(subroutine)
-  Run a VCL subroutine within the current scope.

 hash_data(input)
   Adds an input to the hash input.
 In the built-in VCL hash_data() is called on the host and URL of the *request*.
 Available in vcl_hash.

 new()
   Instanciate a new VCL object.
 Available in vcl_init.

-return()
-  End execution of the current VCL subroutine, and continue to the next step in the request handling state machine.

 rollback()
   Restore *req* HTTP headers to their original state.
 This function is